SLMsAI/react-aws-test/README.md

 - If Amplify fails to build, try running `npm run build` locally to catch missing deps or env vars.
 - Double-check the `baseDirectory` is `dist` so Amplify serves the correct folder.
 - Ensure you’re on at least Node 18 in Amplify (set under **App settings → Build settings** if needed).
+- Host the backend separately (Amplify Functions/Containers, EC2, ECS, or any Node host).
+Once deployed, point `VITE_API_BASE` at it and redeploy the frontend so the new env var is baked into the bundle.